bunk3r/pxy/INSTALL.md

 ## Installation

-How to install Pxy on local machine:
+How to install PXY on local machine:

-1) Remember to deploy "proxycheck.php" to you favourite public server (http + https)
+1) Remember to deploy **proxycheck.php** to you favourite public server (http + https accessibility)

-2) clone pxy repository and then edit configuration file
+2) clone PXY repository and then edit configuration file

 ```bash
 # clone repository